-- Please feed your baby 2-2.5 hours prior to your appointment so he/she is hungry but not frantic.
+Please feed your baby 2-2.5 hours prior to your appointment so they are hungry but not frantic.

 It is helpful if you have a list of the questions and concerns you want addressed so we don’t miss anything.

 If you have questions about your pump, please remember to have it available for your appointment and plan for some extra time to address that.

 Each consult includes one week of post-consult email support.